 A lot of people want to work on a cruise ship.
 When you think about it, it is indeed a dream come true for many people.
 It’s like living and working in a 5-star hotel.
 You get to experience waking up to a different city every day and meeting a lot of interesting people along the way.

 Have you ever wondered how much cruise ship workers make?
 Have you ever yearned to work on one?
 Let’s take a look at the figures.

 The average cruise ship worker will make about $1,200 to $1,500 a month as basic pay.
-A lot of cruise ship workers will also receive tips and gratuities on top of their basic pay.
-As well, there are plenty of perks and benefits given to cruise ship workers, and a lot of these extras will help lessen their expenses.
+A lot of cruise ship workers will receive tips and gratuities on top of their basic pay as well.
+Also, there are plenty of perks and benefits given to cruise ship workers, and a lot of these extras will help lessen their expenses.

 Read on to learn more about how much cruise ship workers make, as well as the perks, benefits, and expenses of working on a cruise ship.

 Salary is a huge factor for people who work on cruise ships.
 While working on a cruise ship feels wonderful for certain people, some may feel the opposite because they have to be away from their families for extended months.
 But is it worth it?
 Why do so many people look for employment on cruise ships?
 Exactly how much do cruise ship workers make?

 What you earn on a cruise ship depends on your position.
 Some factors also come into play in dictating how much you make.
 These factors include the cruise liner, the size of the ship, the type of the ship, clientele, tips earned, whether you are salary or commission-based, and of course, your job experience.

 Most positions are on an hourly rate basis, and jobs on a cruise ship pay from $1,200 to $1,500 a month.
 However, many positions pay up to $2,500 a month, which is like $13.00 per hour.